owen-west/owen-west/README.md

 # Welcome to My GitHub Profile!

 I am a dedicated double major student at Wilfrid Laurier University, majoring in Computer Science and Mathematics.
-My passion is centered around computer graphics, and I invest a significant portion of my energy into exploring this exciting field.
+My passion is centered around computer graphics, and I invest a significant portion of my energy into exploring this field.

 ## About Me